Stad-Org/SE-hackathon-2023/README.md

 US2: Complete Order for the products in the cart
 US3: Search for Products
 US4: Top Deals
 US5: Use Promo Codes/Coupons for an Order

-US5: Use Promo Codes-Coupons for an Order